-Barack And Michelle Obama Exchange Mushy Valentines Day Twitter Messages
+Barack And Michelle Obama Exchange Mushy Valentine’s Day Twitter Messages

 After wrapping up their vacation, Michelle and Barack are reportedly returning to Washington.
 There, they will stay for at least two years until Sasha Obama, their youngest daughter, graduates high school.

 The Obamas arranged to rent a friend’s mansion that is a short distance from the White House.
-Some conspiracy theorists say Barack is remaining behind in order to leverage his grassroots organization, Organizing for Action (OFA) to sabotage Donald Trump’s presidency.
+Some conspiracy theorists say Barack is remaining behind in order to leverage his grassroots organization, Organizing for Action (OFA), to sabotage Donald Trump’s presidency.
 The group is the same core supporters that helped Obama get reelected for a second term.

 Michelle Obama is reportedly getting back to work by appearing on a reality TV show.
 Sources say Michelle is set to appear as a guest judge on Chef Gordon Ramsay’s MasterChef Junior in a future episode.